pycharm#

 Before we press Commit, we should first write a commit message, which we can do in the lower box of the panel:

-Press Commit, and you should see the filename change from green to white.
+Select the file(s) that you want to commit, then press Commit.
+You should see the filename change from green

 Now, when you make changes to the file, the color will change again, this time to blue: